ongres/stackgres/doc/content/en/08-stackgres-web-api/02-rbac-authorization/_index.md

 The same can be achieved with: `kubectl create clusterrolebinding sg-restapi-example-user --clusterrole=stackgres-reader --user=example`

-> Please note that the `example` user must also be mapped in the secret with a password to be able to login to the Web UI.
+> Please note that the `example` user must also be mapped in the secret with a password to be able to login to the web UI.

 ## Determine the Request Verb